-For most children, treatment is palliative, and disease control is transient in patients previously treated with radiation therapy and chemotherapy, with more than 80% of patients progressing within 2 years.[3]; [7][Level of evidence C1] For young children, predominantly those younger than 3 years at diagnosis who were never treated with radiation therapy, longer-term control with reoperation, radiation therapy, and chemotherapy is possible.[5,8-11]
+For most children, treatment is palliative, and disease control is transient in patients previously treated with radiation therapy and chemotherapy, with more than 80% of patients progressing within 2 years.[3]; [7][Level of evidence C1] The temporal and spatial patterns of relapse differ between molecular subgroups.
+Patients with group 4 medulloblastomas present with delayed relapse compared with patients in other subgroups.
+In children who develop relapsed disease after radiation-sparing strategies, patients with group 4 and SHH medulloblastomas have higher rates of local relapse (42% and 39%, respectively), compared with patients with group 3 disease (17%).[8]
+For young children, predominantly those younger than 3 years at diagnosis who were never treated with radiation therapy, longer-term control with reoperation, radiation therapy, and chemotherapy is possible.[5,8-12]